LeGend077/Cryptic-Depths/README.md

 ---

 Hello!
 This is the place where I'll keep the versions and will update this repository.
-You can see what I'm making.
+You can see what I'm making 🙂

 Join Discord for more information: [https://discord.com/invite/JTpeCEeqkQ](https://discord.com/invite/JTpeCEeqkQ) ✨

+Read the License first: [https://github.com/LeGend077/Cryptic-Depths/blob/main/LICENSE](https://github.com/LeGend077/Cryptic-Depths/blob/main/LICENSE) ‼